Clarinet, Bass Clarinet

 DSO member since 2007

-Shannon enjoys the many facets of performances within the DSO family.
+Orme enjoys the many facets of performances within the DSO family.
 She is a frequent performer in the community as part of DSO's Community Outreach Initiative and especially enjoys playing for children at DMC Children’s Hospital's Music Therapy Program.
-As a result of her committment to this work, Shannon was one of five musicians nationwide to receive the 2016 Ford Musician Award for Excellence in Community Service, sponsored by the Ford Motor Fund and the League of American Orchestras.
+As a result of her commitment to this work, Orme was one of five musicians nationwide to receive the 2016 Ford Musician Award for Excellence in Community Service, sponsored by the Ford Motor Fund and the League of American Orchestras.
 She is a dedicated educator and currently holds a studio at Wayne State University.

-An advocate for contemporary music, Shannon is a member of New Music Detroit, where she has collaborated with today's emerging composers, and has participated in the group’s annual 12-hour marathon, Strange Beautiful Music.
-Shannon also performed at the Lucerne Festival Academy under Pierre Boulez for two seasons as well as the Aspen Contemporary Ensemble.
+An advocate for contemporary music, Orme is a member of New Music Detroit, where she has collaborated with today's emerging composers, and has participated in the group’s annual 12-hour marathon, Strange Beautiful Music.
+Orme also performed at the Lucerne Festival Academy under Pierre Boulez for two seasons as well as the Aspen Contemporary Ensemble.

-Upon graduating from the Interlochen Arts Academy, Shannon attended Northwestern University (B.Mus.) and University of Southern California (M.M.).
-Her principal teachers included Jean Miller, Richard Hawkins, J. Lawrie Bloom and Yehuda Gilad.
+Upon graduating from the Interlochen Arts Academy, Orme attended Northwestern University (BM) and University of Southern California (MM).
+Her principal teachers included Jean Miller, Richard Hawkins, J. Lawrie Bloom, and Yehuda Gilad.

-When Shannon is not performing, you may find her planning her next adventure—usually on a bicycle.
+When Orme is not performing, you may find her planning her next adventure—usually on a bicycle.